All You Need To Know About Cybercrime Prevention

 We are living in a digital era.
 And these days, people get threatened by cybercriminals targeting individuals and public or private entities every day.

-You may have heard about hackers who can steal your financial information, such as your credit card data or PayPal account.
+You may have heard about hackers who can steal your personal information (using information aggregating sites like LexisNexis or Truthfinder)financial information, such as your credit card data or PayPal account.

 Or about identity thieves who practice identity theft by accessing your social media accounts.